steadyowlai/livekit-voice-agent/README.md

 5. **LangChain (Tool Reusability & Adapters):** Bridges existing enterprise LangChain tools (market interest rate and Fed policy web search) directly into LiveKit using a generic adapter that runs synchronous network I/O in worker threads without stalling real-time audio.
 6. **FastMCP Server (Decoupled Enterprise Knowledge):** Exposes bank product catalogs, customer account data, and compliance guidelines over the Model Context Protocol (SSE transport), maintaining a persistent session connection across all agent tasks.

+> **Note:** This is an exploratory demo, so the different features aren't fully wired together.
+For example, the max loan limits you see in the MCP server aren't actually enforced by the loan recommender or underwriting graphs.

 ---

 ## System Architecture